hcilab/wams/README.md

 Once specified, the folder and all of its files will be accessible by your app under `/assets`.

+> **NOTE** All scripts, stylesheets and assets have to be under the app folder and all paths are relative to `wams` parent folder.

 ### Connections

 Wams manages connections with clients under the hood, and provides helpful methods to react on connection-related events: